MarenS/woodle_backend/readme.md

     RequestBody:        {"email":"$email","password":"$password","phonenumber":"$phonenumber"}
     Response:           Status 200, if User is created
     Implemented:        partly, see MemberResourceRESTService -> addMember()
-    Details:            Needs to be a PUT, because it creates a new ressource
+    Details:            Needs to be a PUT, because it creates a new resource

 Details: Member.java must contain: E-Mail (ok), Password (missing), PhoneNumber (ok).
-Delete ID and Username Caution E-Mail is the key!
+Delete ID and Username.

+Caution E-Mail is the key!

 Login as a member (Authorisation)